Slow Cooked Roast with Creamy Mushroom Gravy

 - Slice the roast and arrange it on a serving platter with the vegetables.

-- Drizzle the gravy on top and serve.
+- Drizzle the gravy on top and serve any remaining on the side.

 Melissa, thank you for sharing this delicious recipe.
 My chuck roast was frozen so I ran it under running water to get the frost off then patted it dry and rubbed it with Montreal steak seasoning.
 Browned it in my cast iron pan, put it in my roaster, finished the instructions and put it in the oven covered at 320* as I don’t have a slow cooker.
 Turned it down to 180* after 3 hours, added the onions and left it for another hour and a half.
 So tender and so tasty.
 My husband said it is the best roast ever.
 Thank you again…